List of Big Time Rush characters: Sasha

-Natasha "Sasha" (Chelsea Ricketts) is Carlos's girlfriend hired by Gustavo to pretend to like Carlos so when they "break up" his heart will be broken and can relate and sing the love song better.
+Natasha "Sasha" (Chelsea Ricketts) is Carlos's girlfriend hired by Gustavo to pretend to like Carlos so when they "break up" his heart will be broken and can relate and sing the break-up song better.

 Brooke Diamond

 Brooke Diamond (Lisa Rinna) is James Diamond's mom who appears in Big Time Moms.
 She wants to take James home so he could become the future CEO of her cosmetics company.
 It is revealed she misses him so much that Carlos's, Logan's and Kendall's mothers set up ways for her to still see James and keep in touch with him.
 She is divorced from her husband who married a woman 15 years younger.
 She is the Estée Lauder of the Midwest.
-According to Carlos, she is "part powerful, part beautiful and all terrifying."
+According to Carlos, she is "part powerful, part beautiful and all terrifying".

 Marcos Del Posey

 Marcos (Carlos Alazraqui) is the Italian #1 teen photographer in the world, according to Gustavo.
 He appears in "Big Time Photo Shoot" where he takes their first photo.
 It was all good at first, until Griffin ruined a simple shot with the theme of "Space Matadors".
 However, the boys somehow got rid of him and Gustavo took the photo.
 He re-appears in Big Time Video, where he is determined to become the director of their upcoming music video "The City Is Ours".
 He eventually gets the part and is praised by Gustavo.
-It is unknown if he will be seen again.

 Jenny Tinkler

 Jennifer "Jenny" Tinkler (Sammy Jay Wren) is the boy's clumsy hometown friend from high school in Minnesota.
 She makes a brief appearance in Big Time Audition, angry at Gustavo for scolding her audition while being held and thrown out by security.
 She return to makes her major appearance in Big Time Fans.
 She is accident-prone, based on events that happened, such as causing three fires and an explosion at the Palm Woods.
 She is despised by Mr. Bitters for her actions, and was banned at the Palm Woods for life as a result.
 She came to LA because Carlos signed an autograph promising to make her dream come true.
 She took that seriously.
 At the end, she made her dream by joining a band called Death Smash, as a replacement for Johnny, who they hated.
 Jenny is shown to always be happy no matter what the trouble is.
-She will most likely return but for now that is unknown.